MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 #### Inspect HTTP(S) sessions

-On your PC, Fiddler will show the HoloLens 2’s live HTTP(S) sessions.
+On your PC, Fiddler shows the HoloLens 2’s live HTTP(S) sessions.
 The Inspectors panel in Fiddler can show HTTP(S) request/response in different views.
 For example, the “Raw” view shows the raw request or response in plain text.

 ### Configure Wireshark to capture network traffic